Using a laptop to scan OBD2 codes is an easy task and even possibly one of the better options.

 Read More Reviews Here On Amazon

-ScanTool 425801 OBDLink SX USB: Professional OBD-II Scan Tool for Windows
+ScanTool OBDLink SX USB: Professional Grade OBD-II Automotive Scan Tool for Windows – DIY Car and Truck Data and Diagnostics

-Using a PC Windows based computer as a OBD2 scanner is a good option.
+Using a PC Windows based computer as an OBD2 scanner is a good option.

 Even older laptops can work and display codes, erase them and do many other features.

-Also the software is always being updated to new versions which is basically like getting a entirely new tool when it does.
+Also the software is always being updated to new versions which is basically like getting an entirely new tool when it does.